Cognigy/Extensions/extensions/google-firebase/README.md

 ## Node: Update

-This node updates or deletes an entry in the database
+This node updates or deletes an entry in the database.

 ### Update Entry